robchendev/FRET/README.md

     npm install discord.js

-Because this is a Discord bot, you to create your Discord application [here](https://discord.com/developers/applications)
+Because this is a Discord bot, you need to create your Discord application [here](https://discord.com/developers/applications)

+This bot uses MongoDB to store it's data.
+The data is stored in the form of a JSON object called a Schema, with it's contents described in models/addPoints.js.
+You only need to provide a secrets.json (described below) your MongoDB database connection string to use the database, given that you've made one for free already.

+This code uses two tokens, "Token" and "Mongo", as described in secrets-example.json.
+Rename this file secrets.json and replace the "Token" value in that file with your bot's token - it is what the bot will use to sign into Discord.
+Replace the "Mongo" value with your MongoDB's database connection string.
+If you are to use this code in your public github repositories, do not share your secrets.json file.
+Doing so will give someone else access to your Discord bot and your database.

 run the bot using shell by using the command

     node .

---This section is DEFINITELY not done

 ### Commands